-- 44. We will conduct frequency planning studies for a horizon of five years with a view to timely making available supply of spectrum for different wireless services and applications. - 45.
-To ensure the orderly development of new services and to minimise interference, we will continue to coordinate with neighbouring authorities on the use of radio spectrum for broadcasting and telecommunications services.
+53. To ensure the orderly development of new services and to minimise interference, we will continue to coordinate with neighbouring authorities on the use of radio spectrum for broadcasting and telecommunications services.

-- 46. Spectrum to be used by or on behalf of the Government is managed administratively by OFCA.
-We completed in 2019-20 the fourth review of the efficiency of the spectrum used by the Government and posted our findings on our website.
-We will continue to promote adherence with the Guidelines for Spectrum Assignment for Land Mobile Systems and Fixed Links Deployed by Government Users in Hong Kong by users of Government spectrum. - 47.
-The radio monitoring and direction finding system for our Radio Monitoring Unit commissioned in 2001 was replaced in June 2019.
-We have been making use of the new system for more efficient radio monitoring and assistance in identification of interfering sources. - 48.
-OFCA has appointed a consultant to carry out a consultancy study through technical analysis and field tests to assess the non-ionising radiation from RBSes, in particular those using 5G technology, and advise OFCA on issues in relation to radiation safety of RBSes.
-The study has commenced in April 2021 and will be completed in the second quarter of 2022.
+54. Spectrum to be used by or on behalf of the Government is managed administratively by OFCA.
+In February 2023, we completed the fifth review of the efficiency of the spectrum used by the Government services during the period from October 2019 to September 2022.
+We will continue to promote adherence with the Guidelines for Spectrum Assignment for Land Mobile Systems and Fixed Links Deployed by Government Users in Hong Kong for assigning spectrum to Government users.

+55. A statement on "Spectrum Utilisation Fee (SUF) for Spectrum Assigned Administratively" (the Admin SUF Statement) was issued jointly by SCED and the former Telecommunications Authority in September 2011.
+To promote the efficient use of spectrum, OFCA started to implement the charging scheme for SUF for the use of spectrum assigned administratively at congested frequency bands from 1 January 2018.
+According to the Admin SUF Statement, review of the SUF charging scheme should be conducted every five years, with the first one to be done in 2023.
+We will conduct the review and make recommendation to the CA and the Government on any update to the frequency bands subject to SUF and the level of SUF for individual frequency bands.

+56. The radio monitoring and direction finding system for our Radio Monitoring Unit commissioned in 2001 was replaced in June 2019.
+We have been making use of the new system for more efficient radio monitoring and assistance in identification of interfering sources.

+57. OFCA appointed a consultant in 2021 to carry out a consultancy study through technical analysis and field tests to assess the non-ionising radiation from RBSes, in particular those using 5G technology, and advise OFCA on issues in relation to radiation safety of RBSes.
+The study was completed in June 2022.
 OFCA will take into account the findings and recommendations of the consultant in assessment and approval of RBSes under different scenarios.
+OFCA will keep in view the international developments and best practice in this regard for continual enhancement of the process for approving RBS installations in the local environment to safeguard public health whilst facilitating effective rollout of radiocommunications networks.
+Relevant publicity and education efforts will be stepped up to address the concern of the community over radiation emitted by the RBSes.

+58. To encourage telecommunications network operators to more actively invest in infrastructure for providing better communication services to companies and the public, the 2023-24 Budget has proposed to provide tax deduction for the SUF to be paid by the future successful bidders of radio spectrum.
+OFCA is actively providing support to CEDB and the Inland Revenue Department to knock out the details with a view to implementing the proposal as soon as possible through the necessary legislative amendments.